infinum/frontend-handbook/Angular/Angular guidelines and best practices/Formatting, naming and best practices.md

 The point here is that, as soon as you notice that you are repeating yourself in subscription callbacks, you should move that repeated logic into some operator that is piped to the source observable.

+## Do not use observables if unnecessary

+TODO: ngOnChanges BehaviorSubject .next example

 ## No subscriptions in guards

 Asynchronous guards are common, but they should not subscribe to anything; they should return an observable.